Leave No Trace: 12 Ways You Can Help

 2. Always Carry A Trowel

-Whether you’re out for a day walk or a multi-day hike.
+Carry a trowel whether you’re out for a day walk or a multi-day hike.
 Why?
-The chances that you’re not one of the millions of us that have been ‘caught out and desperate’ miles away from the nearest public loo are pretty slim!
-Plastic trowels weigh next to nothing and cost pennies.
-What have you got to lose?
+Because the chances that you’re not one of the millions of us that have been ‘caught out and desperate’ miles away from the nearest public loo are pretty slim!
+Plastic trowels weigh next to nothing and cost pennies, so what have you got to lose?

 3. Bury your crap!